Estonian language proficiency examinations

 The requirements for the proficiency of the Estonian language, its assessment, and control are laid down in the Language Act.
 The structure and implementation of Estonian language proficiency examinations have been approved by a regulation of the Ministry of Education and Research.
 The language proficiency levels required for the position are established by a regulation of the Government of the Republic.

-The times of Estonian language proficiency examinations and pre-examination consultations in 2024
+The times of Estonian language proficiency examinations and pre-examination consultations in 2026

-The examinations take place twice a year in Pärnu (A2 level in September, B1 level in March and September, B2 level in September) if at least twelve people have registered for the examination.
+Estonian language proficiency examinations and pre-examination consultations take place once a quarter at examination points in Tallinn, Tartu, Narva, Jõhvi, (Pärnu).
+The examinations take place twice a year in Pärnu (in March and in September) if at least twelve people have registered for the examination.

+Pre-exam consultations are held before the exam, and a suitable option can be chosen when registering for the exam.
 On the day of the consultation, there will be only one consultation, starting at 10.00.
 Please do not be late!
 Consultations last up to 4.5 hours (6 academic hours).

 NB!
 A valid identification document must be brought to the consultation.
 Entrance to the consultation is only allowed based on an identification document (ID card, passport, residence permit).